Skip to main content

 Think of Blue as combining the best of both worlds:

-Alice's refund worked because her timeline proved her request, Stripe's timeline proved the refund, and the document's rules guaranteed the outcome.
+Alice's refund worked because her timeline proved her request, Card Processor's timeline proved the refund, and the document's rules guaranteed the outcome.

 3. What this buys you